Testing quantum theory on curved space-time with quantum networks: Entangled clock implementation

 The photon mediated entanglement setup is also compatible with Earth-satellite configurations, which allows to probe richer space-time geometries beyond surface effects.
 Thus, while quantum payloads have been envisioned for quantum communication~\cite{Liao2018}, it may also enable new fundamental tests of gravity and quantum mechanics.
 Focusing on a \emph{low-Earth-orbit} satellite, Fig.~\ref{fig:figure2}(b) shows the simulated visibility signal as a function of time assuming a height difference of 500 km and a more modest decoherence time of 0.1 second of Strontium atoms.

-While our analysis focused on a specific implementation utilizing single photon mediated entanglement generation and interferometric readout in Strontium atomic clocks, other schemes might be similarly suitable depending on the specific hardware.
+While our analysis focused on a specific implementation utilizing single photon mediated entanglement generation and interferometric readout in Strontium atoms, other schemes can also be suitable depending on the specific hardware.
 The main requirement is that they allow for distributed entanglement and measurement.
 Examples of other possible systems include Ytterbium atoms \cite{safronova2018two}, entangled BECs \cite{cassens2024entanglement} or color vacancy centers in diamonds \cite{ruf2021quantum}.
+The use of separate but entangled clocks opens a range of opportunities not only in terms of hardware, but also for state preparation.
+As mentioned above, one can tune the relative phase $\varphi$ between the clocks for a more favorable scaling in the visibility \eqref{eq:vis}.
+Another possibility is to use GHZ-states of $N$ clocks~\cite{Covey2024}: this effectively changes the relative frequency accumulation by $N\Delta E$, which can alleviate other experimental paremters, although the generation of such entangled states remains challenging.
+Nevertheless, it shows how quantum networks have unique advantages and variability for tests of quantum theory on curved space-time.